 - EBU Focus, a thematic quarterly publication in English, French, German and Spanish.

-- The EBU publication “The UNCRPD - A new look at our human rights” will be translated into 2 languages and national information sessions will be held to inform visually impaired citizens of their fundamental rights as enshrined in their national legislation and deriving from the UNCRPD.
+- The EBU publication “The UNCRPD - A new look at our human rights” is now available in Portuguese and Lithuanian.
+National information sessions are also being held to inform visually impaired citizens of their fundamental rights as enshrined in their national legislation and deriving from the UNCRPD.

-- An exhaustive glossary of EBU and visual impairment-related terms will be developed and an e-workshop will be held in order to increase our members’ staff and volunteers’ understanding of how EBU works.
+- An exhaustive glossary of EBU and visual impairment-related terms was developed and an e-workshop was held in July in order to increase our members’ staff and volunteers’ understanding of how EBU works.

 For more information on the REC18 work programme, please contact Romain Ferretti, EBU Project Officer, at firstname.lastname@example.org.